The Case for Cardinality Lower Bounds: Join Size Lower Bounds

 \subsection{Min-Degree Bound}

-A natural question is whether the above inequalities are exactly what we need to enable lower bounds.
-On one hand, the above inequalities have the property of being explanatory, i.e., they will return, as \lpbound{}, an expression which can be debugged.
-On the other hand, they also require the $\ell_2$ norm, which is not available by default on the base tables of a system.
-Driven by a natural quest for simplicity, we found the following bound, which is reminiscent of the \texttt{max-degree} bound in \panda{}~\cite{panda}.
-We term it \texttt{min-degree}.
+As pointed out in our first example, we can use Ineq.~\eqref{ineq:min-degree} to have what we term the \texttt{min-degree} bound, which is reminiscent of the \texttt{max-degree} bound in \panda{}~\cite{panda}.
+Compared to the other reverse inequalities, it does not require the $\ell_2$ norm, which is not available by default on database catalogs.

-Essentially, once we have the lower bound on the number of joining keys, $m$, we can fix a relation $R_i$, and assume that all other relations join with $\ell_{-\infty}$ keys each.
+The key idea is that, once we have the lower bound on the number of distinct joining keys, $m$, we can fix a relation $R_i$, and assume that all other relations join with $\ell_{-\infty}$ keys each.
 Formally, this reads as follows: Note that norm values are taken, as usual, from the prefix of length $m$ of the corresponding degree sequences.